SolidLabResearch/Bashlib/Tutorial-cli.md

 *compatbility: all*

 Finally, you can just make use of the library without authenticating yourself.
-This is de the default option when no auth option is specified.
+This is the default option when no auth option is specified.
 ```
  bashlib-solid --auth none  <command> [options]
 ```